Amplitude Analysis of the Decays $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $\pi^+\pi^-\pi^0\pi^0$: AMPLITUDE FIT PROCESS AND RESULT

 The $CP$-even fraction $F_+$ is calculated as

-where $A^{\pm}_{f}(p)=\frac{1}{\sqrt{2}}[A_{f}(p) \pm \bar{A}_{f}(p)]$ is the amplitude of the $D^0\to f$ decay in a $CP$-even or $CP$-odd state.
+where $A^{\pm}_{f}(p)=\frac{1}{\sqrt{2}}[A_{f}(p) ~\pm~\bar{A}_{f}(p)]$ is the amplitude of the $D^0\to f$ decay in a $CP$-even or $CP$-odd state.
 The FF results of different amplitudes are summarized in Tables~\ref{tab:fitfrac}, \ref{tab:3pires} and \ref{tab:respara}.
-The resonant parameters, masses, and widths of $a_1(1260)$ and $\pi(1300)$ are determined by the parameter scans as shown in Fig.~\ref{fig:respara}.
+The resonant parameters, masses, and widths of $a_1(1260)$ and $\pi(1300)$ are determined by the parameter scans as shown in Fig.~\ref{fig:respara}, which are compatible with the values from PDG.
+The fit fractions of the interference terms are summarized in Table~\ref{tab:inter}.
 The fit results show large interferences among the dominant intermediate processes $D^{0}\to a_{1}(1260)\pi$, $D^{0}\to\pi(1300)\pi$, $D^{0}\to\rho(770)\rho(770)$, and $D^{0}\to2(\pi\pi)_{S}$.
 The results for $F_+$ obtained in this analysis are presented in Table~\ref{tab:cp+frac}, which show good agreement with other measurements.
 In all above tables, the mean values are obtained based on the output from the MINUIT fit, while the corresponding statistical uncertainties are estimated by the bootstrap method~\cite{10.1214/aos/1176344552} based on data, since the weighted maximum likelihood fit is used, and the statistical uncertainties given by the inverse second derivative of the negative logarithmic likelihood are no longer asymptotically correct~\cite{Langenbruch:2019nwe}.
 In the bootstrap method, the bootstrap samples are generated by repeatedly resampling the data set with replacement for thousand times, and both sPlot and amplitude analysis are performed for these samples.
 The width of the distribution of estimated parameter values is used as estimator for the parameter uncertainty.
 The comparisons between data and MC projection based on the nominal model for various invariant mass and angle distributions are shown in Figs.~\ref{fig:fit_2pip2pim} and \ref{fig:fit_pippim2pi0}.
-To determine the quality of the fit, the goodness of fit is calculated for the amplitude analysis.
-Here the adaptive bins (with more than 25 events and the sum of weights greater than 0 in each bin) in five-dimensional PHSP \{$M(\pi^{+}\pi^{+})$, $M(\pi^{-}\pi^{-})$, ${\rm cos}\theta_{+,+}$, ${\rm cos}\theta_{-,-}$, $\phi_{++,--}$\} and \{$M(\pi^{+}\pi^{-})$, $M(\pi^{0}\pi^{0})$, ${\rm cos}\theta_{+,-}$, ${\rm cos}\theta_{0,0}$, $\phi_{+-,00}$\} are defined for $D^0\to\pi^{+}\pi^{-}\pi^{+}\pi^{-}$ and $D^0\to\pi^{+}\pi^{-}\pi^{0}\pi^{0}$, respectively, where $\theta$ is the helicity angle of $\pi$ in the corresponding $\pi\pi$ system, $\phi$ is the angle between two $\pi\pi$ decay planes in the $D^0$ rest frame and the indices $+$, $-$ and $0$ in subscript represent $\pi^+$, $\pi^-$ and $\pi^0$, respectively.
-The $\chi^{2}$ of the amplitude analysis fit is calculated as